barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 ###Generic Type CT

 You will recall that this is the initial model designation for a CT when a new channel is added.
 Its also a drop-down choice when editing a CT channel.
-With this model selected, you must input the calibration factor _cal_ and the phase shift of the CT that is connected.
-This method of CT specification is intended for the sophisticated user who knows how to develop these numbers.
+With this model selected, you can specify any calibration factor _cal_ and phase shift for the CT.
+This method is intended for a user who knows how to develop these numbers.
 For their benefit, the _cal_ factor is the primary amps corresponding to a 1V input to the channel.
 The cal factor is typically computed by dividing the "turns ratio" of the CT by the burden resistor value.